sakan811/Stress-Pattern-Occurrence-in-English-Words/README.md

 ## Disclaimers
 According to what is mentioned on the CMU Pronouncing Dictionary website, "Stress is difficult to get right and people disagree about it."

-According to the result from **cmudict** module, the same type of **Stress Pattern** sometimes occurs many times in a word.
-Only the first occurrence of the given stress pattern type is considered for their position in the given word.
-For example, Stress Pattern '2020100', Primary Stress Position is 5, while Secondary Stress Pattern is 1.

 ## Visualizations
 [Instagram](https://www.instagram.com/p/C4Ycgo2PHJA/?utm_source=ig_web_copy_link)